adaapp/website-starter/README.md

 # website-starter

-A starter repo for Launchpad websites
+A starter repo for Launchpad websites.

+You can [browse the 01-basic-website here](https://adaapp.github.io/website-starter/01-basic-website) as it is hosted on Github Pages.

 ## About this repository